dday34/auloup/README.md

 - [x] AWS Login
 - [x] Save credentials securely
 - [x] Logout mechanism
+- [x] Ability to see Cloudwatch alarms linked to a service
-- [ ] Ability to see Cloudwatch alarms linked to a service
+- [ ] Ability to see when was the Cloudwatch alarms triggered on a service